A detailed look on actions on Hochschild complexes especially the degree $1$ co-product and actions on loop spaces: Calculations

 We will now show that Assumption 4.1.2 \cite{hoch2} of commutativity of $A$ is not necessary and that the equations of Remark 4.2 \cite{hoch2} hold for any Frobenius algebra.
-Let $A$ be a Frobenius algebra and $\Delta_i$ a basis and $g^{ij}$ as in \S\ref{frobpar}.
-For the calculations, the most convenient notation is
+Let $A$ be a Frobenius algebra as in \S\ref{frobpar}.
+Since $\int$ is cyclic, we have that